jye48/url-shortener/README.md

 ### How To Run This Project in IntelliJ (Recommended)

-2. Open IntelliJ and open the cloned repository in Intellij.
+2. Open IntelliJ and open the root directory of the cloned repository in Intellij.
 3. Wait for IntelliJ to finish indexing the project.
 4. IntelliJ should be able to automatically tell that this project is a Spring Boot project and create a run configuration automatically.
-In should also be able to tell that the project uses Maven and auto-import the dependencies.
-If IntelliJ does not auto-import the dependencies, there may be a small icon on the right side of the editor that you wil need to click to import the dependencies.
+It should also auto-import the dependencies after recognizing that the project uses Maven.
+If IntelliJ does not auto-import the dependencies, there may be a small Maven icon on the right side of the editor that you wil need to click to import the dependencies.
 5. To run the project in IntelliJ, you can either press `ctrl + R` on your keyboard, or you can click the small green play icon in near the top right of the Intellij window